engn1931z/rpiSetupHistory/README.md

    sudo rm /etc/ssh/ssh_host_* && sudo dpkg-reconfigure openssh-server
    ```

-9. Register your RPi with Brown to bypass WiFi terms acceptance in the future
+9. Register your RPi with Brown to bypass WiFi terms acceptance in the future, and use IP address for VNC login:

-  1. Find your MAC (`HWaddr`) address of your WiFi adapter by using `ifconfig` command.
+  a.
+Find your MAC (`HWaddr`) address of your WiFi adapter by using `ifconfig` command.
 Under the block under `wlan0` look for the set of characters after `ether`(e.g. b8:27:eb:51:22:21).
-  2. Note and record your IP address for future use.
+  b.
+Note and record your IP address for future use.
 It is also found in the `wlan0` section of the `ifconfig` output, right after `inet` (e.g. 172.18.xx.xx).
-  2. Register your device at http://guestwifi.net.brown.edu/.
+  c.
+Register your device at http://guestwifi.net.brown.edu/.
 This helps the Raspberry Pi connect automatically to Wi-Fi without user input.

 10. Enable SSH on the Raspberry Pi, and set up your personal computer (client) to use it  [following the platform dependent instructions found here](https://www.raspberrypi.org/documentation/remote-access/ssh/).

  - **Now you should be able to SSH into your RPi** using the IP address you recorded earlier (Step 9) together with the username `pi` and your password (Step 7).

 11. Setup basic (**unencrypted**) VNC - Virtual Network Connection [following subset of instructions here](https://www.raspberrypi.org/documentation/remote-access/vnc/)